Fort Belvedere, Surrey: Location

 The Fort Belvedere estate is situated in the extreme south end of Windsor Great Park in the parish of Egham, in the Borough of Runnymede in Surrey.
 The closest town to the fort is Sunningdale in Berkshire.
 The fort is situated on Shrub's Hill and overlooks Virginia Water.
 The fort is 22 mi from London, and Edward, Prince of Wales, would boast of being able to see London's St Paul's Cathedral "through a spy-glass" from the fort in the 1930s.

-The fort's acquired name of 'Belvedere' reflects its status as a vantage point and as an 'eye-catcher' for the park.
+The fort's acquired name of 'Belvedere' (from Italian: 'beautiful view') reflects its status as a vantage point and as an 'eye-catcher' for the park.

 Early history

-Fort Belvedere was built 1750–1755, by Henry Flitcroft, for Prince William Augustus, Duke of Cumberland (1721–1765), younger son of George II and Queen Caroline, and was featured in an engravings in 1753 and 1754, where it was described as the "New building on Shrubb's Hill".

 It was, at first, merely a folly.
 It was used as a summer-house, and seven counties could be seen, as now, from the top of the flagstaff tower.
-The triangular turreted structure was set amid a dense plantation of trees and overlooked Virginia Water, a man-made body of water constructed by Thomas and Paul Sandby at the behest of the Duke.
+The triangular turreted structure was set amid a dense plantation of trees and overlooked Virginia Water, a man-made body of water constructed by Henry Flitcroft and his assistant Thomas Sandby at the behest of the Duke.

 Sir Jeffrey Wyatville, who was responsible, under George IV, for the rebuilding of Windsor Castle, enlarged the house in 1828 at a proposed cost of £4000.
 Additions included an octagonal dining room in the north-east side, in which the King regularly had dinner.
 A three-storey annex was added for the accommodation of the Bombardier, with a new wall linking a heightened turret to which a large flagpole was added.
 The addition of further Gothic details enhanced the interior and exterior of the fort in 1829.
 The fort is built of brick with an applied wash that imitated the appearance of stone.

 Queen Victoria used Fort Belvedere as a tea house, and the fort was opened to the public in the 1860s.